 Oklahoma businesses can count on National Drug Screening for a full range of training for supervisors, designated employee reps (DER), and workshops that will help you implement a drug-free workplace program.
 Our National Drug Screening centers are available for walk-in pre-employment drug screenings and DNA testing.

 Employers in Oklahoma may require applicants to take a drug test as a condition of employment and in addition following a workplace accident causing injury or property damage, along with random drug testing, for reasonable suspicion, as part of a routine fitness-for-duty exam, and as a follow-up to a rehabilitation program.
 Employers in Oklahoma must follow strict laws for drug testing and a drug-free workplace.

-A new drug-free workplace law was passed in Oklahoma and became effective November 1, 2011, the highlights of the drug free workplace law includes the following:
+A drug-free workplace law was passed in Oklahoma and became effective on November 1, 2011, the highlights of the drug-free workplace law include the following:

 - Testing of independent contractors and employees of independent contractors is now expressly permitted, provided the contractual agreement allows for such testing and other workers at the job site are similarly subject to testing

 - Less stringent policy requirements and substantially less technicality in testing policies

 - Less notice required – employers only need to give employees 10 days advance notice before implementing new or changed policies

 - The act’s “reasonable suspicion” standard has been replaced by a “reasonable belief” standard

 - The workers’ compensation and unemployment prohibitions for individuals testing positive have been strengthened